Kirjakovski/ibu.kirjakovski.mk/content/posts/general-discussion/welcome.md

 ---
 title: "Welcome to your professor's blog!"
-date: 2024-09-02T12:38:14+02:00
+date: 2025-02-18T13:56:27+02:00
 deadline: ""
 categories: ["General Discussion"]
 draft: false
 ---

-Hello Students,

-Welcome to my IBU Blog.
-We are about to begin a new 2024/2025 academic year at the International Balkan University.
-I created this blog to facilitate our communication and to reduce the number of emails.
-This should help us prevent misunderstandings.

-When many individuals attempt to communicate via email, it can become confusing and slow.
-This happens because a single email account can become overloaded, making it difficult to keep track of all the messages.
-Teachers are also occupied with other responsibilities and may not always be able to respond promptly.
-That's why I chose to consolidate all my updates in one place online—this blog—for everyone to access.

-I hope this blog simplifies things and assists us in achieving even greater success in our studies together.
+Hi, everyone!

+I’m so excited to welcome you to my blog.
+Whether you’re looking for study materials, homework updates, or just a place to share ideas, this is where it’s all going to happen.

+One of the best things about this blog is that it’s going to help us stay organized and connected without drowning in a sea of emails.
+Instead of sending out a bunch of messages that might get lost in the inbox, I’ll be posting lecture summaries, homework assignments, important announcements, reminders, and updates right here.
+That way, you’ll always know where to look for the latest info, and we can avoid any confusion or missed messages.
+The blog is designed to make your life easier, so you can focus on learning and collaborating without the stress of keeping track of a million different things.

+I’m really looking forward to seeing each other and make this semester a great one.
+So, bookmark this page and check back often.
+Let’s make this blog a lively, helpful, and friendly part of our class experience!

+Welcome aboard—let’s get started!

-Asst.
+— Asst.
 Prof. Atanas Kirjakovski